tejaswar2004/Predicting-Customer-Churn-in-a-Telecommunications-Company/Readme.md

-# Classification -- Predicting Customer Churn
+Predicting Customer Churn in a Telecommunications Company

 Introduction